andrewpfunk/serverless-tutorial/README.md

 - Click Commit changes
 - View the updated web app at: https://*username*.github.io

-  - Remember you might need to force reload to see the change
+Remember you might need to force reload to see the change.

 - Also view the updated web app at: https://*random-project-name*.netlify.app

 Both GitHub and Netlify automatically redeployed the app based on the new commit.